 Help is just one press away

-An emergency button that connects you directly to emergency services.
+A patent-pending emergency button that connects you directly to emergency services.
 No middlemen.
 No smartphone.
 No hassle.
 Just one press and you are connected.

 Reality

-The smartphone is there, but can they use it?
+The smartphone is there, but can they

 We still teach our kids to call 911 in an emergency — but the reality is, many couldn’t actually do it today.